HectorRDB/dbgwas/README.md

 You can find DBGWAS' output using several antibiotic resistance phenotypes within three bacterial species of various degrees of genome plasticity (Mycobacterium tuberculosis, Staphylococcus aureus and Pseudomonas aeruginosa) here: http://leoisl.gitlab.io/DBGWAS_support/experiments/#DBGWAS_all_results .

 The input to each of these experiments are the IDs, phenotypes and contigs for each strain.
+The details of each dataset can be found in the [full text](#how-to-cite).

 <!--
 TODO: UPDATE ME
 -->
-A detailed description of the output can be found in section 6 of the [supplementary material](https://www.dropbox.com/s/k554q1yqfuyhapf/Suppl_Materials_for_Fast-agnostic-bacterial-GWAS.pdf?dl=1) of our paper.
+A detailed description of the output can be found in [DBGWAS web based interactive visualization](https://gitlab.com/leoisl/dbgwas/wikis/DBGWAS-web-based-interactive-visualization)

 # DBGWAS in a nutshell - running the tool in one example

-For a quick example on how DBGWAS works, we provide the output obtained from 282 bacterial genomes along with their drug (amikacin) resistance/sensitivity phenotype.
+For a quick example on how DBGWAS works, we provide the output obtained from 282 bacterial genomes of Pseudomonas aeruginosa along with their drug (amikacin) resistance/sensitivity phenotype.

 Genomes are taken from [van Belkum A et al., "Phylogenetic Distribution of CRISPR-Cas Systems in Antibiotic-Resistant Pseudomonas aeruginosa.", MBio, 2015 Nov 24;6(6):e01796-15](http://mbio.asm.org/content/6/6/e01796-15.full)